njones61/ce544/docs/unit1/09_dewatering/dewatering_class.md

 $r_i$ = distance from the well $i$ to the point in question (m)<br>
 $n$ = number of wells

+This assumes we have a simple, uniform isotropic aquifer underlain by a low K unit.
+The heads are measured from the top of the low K unit.

 When dealign with an excavation, we can create a grid of points that covers the excavation and then calculate the drawdown at each point resulting from a set of dewatering wells that surround the excavation.
 At each point, we calculate the separation distance ($r_i$) from each well to the point and apply the equation above to get the water level.
 The well spacing and pumping rate can be adjusted to achieve a condition where the water level at all points inside the excavation are below the target depth of the excavation.

 The following Colab notebook has been designed to help you calculate the well spacing and pumping rate required to dewater a construction site.
 The notebook is divided into sections that guide you through the process of calculating the drawdown at each point in the grid and visualizing the results.
 The notebook also includes interactive widgets that allow you to adjust the well spacing and pumping rate and see the results in real-time.